hu8813/so_long/README.md

 ## Running the game

-To start the game, simply run the executable ait a path to map file as parameter:
+To start the game, simply run the executable with a path to map file as parameter:

 `./so_long maps/map.ber`